CassieMarie0728/my-awesomeness/README.md

 - [lucide-icons/lucide](https://github.com/lucide-icons/lucide) - Beautiful & consistent icon toolkit made by the community.
 Open-source project and a fork of Feather Icons.
 - [lukeleppan/better-word-count](https://github.com/lukeleppan/better-word-count) - Counts the words of selected text in the editor.
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
 - [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free, open-source developer workspace.
-Snippets, notes, calculations, and dev tools in one local-first app
+Snippets, notes, HTTP requests, calculations, and dev tools in one local-first app.
 - [maurodesouza/profile-readme-generator](https://github.com/maurodesouza/profile-readme-generator) - 🎨 Enhance your GitHub profile with this amazing tool, which allows you to create a personalized README quickly and easily.
 This profile README generator is the best you'll find 🚀
 - [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - The fullstack MCP framework to develop MCP Apps for ChatGPT / Claude & MCP Servers for AI Agents.
 - [microsoft/ReMe](https://github.com/microsoft/ReMe) - ReMe: A Personalized Cognitive Training Framework Based on an LLM Voice Chatbot for Research